WeLoTech/aymatic-API/source/index.html.md

 > Make sure to replace `YOUR_KEY` with your API key.

 aymatic uses API keys to allow access to the API.
-You can register a new aymatic API key at our [developer portal](http://example.com/developers).
+You can get a new aymatic API key in your [profile settings](https://app.aymatic.com/#/user-settings).

 aymatic expects for the API key to be included in all API requests to the server in a header that looks like the following: